-The above description of PCLDA contains two tuning parameters, namely $d$, the number of principal components in the PCA step and $s$, the number of coordinates of estimated whitened direction $\hat{\zeta}$ that we preserve.
+Given the above estimate for $\mathcal{W}$, we then have the prototypical $\mathrm{lda} \circ \mathrm{pca}$ classifier in Algorithm~\ref{alg:PCLDA}.
+Algorithm~\ref{alg:PCLDA} contains two tuning parameters, namely $d$, the number of principal components in the PCA step and $s$, the number of coordinates of estimated whitened direction $\hat{\zeta}$ that we preserve.
 The choices for $d$ and $s$ correspond to the number of spiked eigenvalues in $\Sigma$ and the sparsity level of the whitened direction $\zeta$.
-We show in Section~\ref{Theory} that, under certain mild conditions, one can consistently estimate $d$ and $s$ and hence the PCLDA classifier is adaptive with respect to $d$ and $s$.
+We show in Section~\ref{Theory} that, under certain mild conditions, one can consistently estimate $s$ using \cref{hard thresholding}.
+Consistent estimation of $d$ can be obtained using results in \cite{num_bai2002,num1_alessi2010,num2_JASA} among others.
+Algorithm~\ref{alg:PCLDA} thus yields a classifier that is adaptive with respect to both $d$ and $s$.